acquia/lightning/UPDATE.md

    Lightning.
 4. Visit ```update.php``` or run ```drush updatedb``` to perform any necessary database updates.
-5. Perform any necessary configuration updates (see below).
+5. Perform any necessary configuration updates and/or migrations (see below).

-## Configuration updates
+## Update instructions

-These instructions describe how to update your site's configuration to bring it in line with a newer version of Lightning.
-Lightning does not make these changes automatically, because they may change the way your site works.
+These instructions describe how to update your site to bring it in line with a newer version of Lightning.
+Lightning does not make these changes automatically because they may change the way your site works.

 However, as of version 3.0.2, Lightning provides a Drush 9 command which *can* perform these updates automatically, confirming each change interactively as it goes.
-If you intend to perform all the configuration updates documented here, this can save quite a bit of time!
+If you intend to perform all the updates documented here, this can save quite a bit of time!

 That said, though, some of these updates involve complicated data migrations.
 Due to their complexity, Lightning *never* automates them -- you will need to